micha7a/femto-lippmann/README.md

 ## TODOs

- - switch to using tmm & scipy.stats
+ - switch to using tmm & scipy.stats (?)
- - create signal/wave class (with no zero frequency)
-    - multiplication (scalar, signal)
-    - addition (signal)
-    - sparse representation
-    - spectrum / time conversion
- - create a material class
+ - material class
-    - index of refraction
-    - change of index
-    - deposited energy
+    - how the deposited energy depends on current energy deposited? the response is sigmoidal, but how the response translates to deposited energy
-    - propagation of wave
+    - propagation of wave:
+    seems best to use now Gilles matrix theory (still).
+     Wee need spectrum at each z, might use different discretization for simulation and for plotting.
+The equation we want to calculate is:
+     $$\sum_{k} |A_+(k, z) + A_-(k, z)|^2 dk $$
+ - add documentation
+ - add tests